Philadelphia Pedestrian Accident Attorney

 - We work on a contingency fee basis, meaning we will not charge until we win your case.

 Cases Won & Client Testimonials | Ciccarelli Law Offices

 You should always search for a Philadelphia pedestrian accident lawyer with a track record of success.
 We are proud of the work we have done on behalf of clients in this area.
-Our injury attorneys have secured millions of dollars in compensation for clients suffering from injuries.
+Our injury attorneys, such as our Philadelphia slip and fall lawyers, have secured millions of dollars in compensation for clients suffering from injuries.
 Our success rate for personal injury cases is over 95%.

 Necessary Information in a Pedestrian Accident Case